Code-Institute-Submissions/TeachFlow/testing.md

     * Clicked on all markers in each country map, content appears as expected.

 * Contact us section
-    * Tested form submission, section collapses as expected on successfully sending a message.
+    * Tested successful form submission, section collapses as expected on successfully sending a message.
+    * Tested failed form submission, a modal appears with an error message as expected.
     * Tested each 'required' field, all confirmed to be needed.

 #### game.html